Peugeot 504: Pickup and commercials

 In September 1979, for the 1980 model year, the 504 Pickup was introduced.
 The considerable work involved in converting the 504's monocoque body into a load-carrying version had taken a full decade.
 The pickup used the longer wheelbase and live rear axle of the 504 Break.
 On introduction, it was available with very basic spec and single round headlights, fitted in plastic frames shaped like the 504's "cat's eyes."
 The engine options were the 404's 1618 cc petrol (U01) and 1948 cc diesel (U20); outputs are 62 and 49 PS respectively.
 This was the only 504 sold with the 1.6-litre XC5 engine.
 As with most of Peugeot's commercial vehicles, the 504 Pickup was assembled by Chausson.
 Cargo capacity was 1100 kg for both versions; models exported to Africa were rated at 1250 kg (V01/V20).
 A chassis cab model was also offered, and manufacturers such as Heuliez offered a number of different applications for the 504 chassis.
 Germany's Bimobil even offered a demountable camper for the 504, weighing about 450 kg.
 Around 300 of these were built, following an initial order of twenty made by Peugeot themselves.

 As with the regular 504, the pickup has rear-wheel-drive and a floor-shifted four-speed manual transmission.
 A locking differential was also standard.
 Late-model pickups were also available with a five-speed transmission.
 In July 1981, Dangel added a four-wheel-drive version of the Pickup.
 These were mainly purchased by French governmental agencies, as their procurement rules required them to purchase French when possible.
 About 5500 Dangel 4x4 Pickups were built until the model's discontinuation in 1994.

 For 1982 the better equipped 504 Pickup GR was added, these received some chrome touches and luxuries such as a clock and door-mounted armrests.
 Externally, the GR was set apart by black rubber bumper overriders, different hubcaps and a modicum of chrome ornamentation (the standard version received a grille and bumpers painted light gray).
 By 1984, the chrome parts were dropped in favor of a cleaner, more modern appearance.
 The GR was renamed "Confort" in 1987, at least in the French domestic market.
 This is also when the 1.6 petrol option was discontinued.
 The GR received an 80 PS version of the 504's 1.8-liter petrol engine, while the GRD had the 70 PS 2.3-liter diesel.
-The French models were then renamed "Entrepreneur" in 1988 (by now with a 2.1 Diesel) and was upgraded to the 2.3-liter diesel for 1990.
+The French models were then renamed "Entrepreneur" in 1988 (by now with a 2.1 Diesel) and were upgraded to the 2.3-liter diesel for 1990.
 Trim levels received differing names in various markets; in Britain, most later 504 Pickups received "GL" badging.
 For 1995 and 1996, subsequent to the end of pickup production in France, Argentinian 504 Pickups were exported to France.
 These can be recognized by the large modernized front bumper and redesigned dashboard.